Our Lady of Orani: Duplicate image

+Description

-A life-sized image measuring one "estadio" or 1.68 m, the image of the Virgen Milagrosa is a traditional Baroque rendition of the Mother and Child, in particular, that of Our Lady of the Rosary.
+The life-sized image measuring one "estadio" or 1.68 m, the image of the Virgen Milagrosa is a traditional Baroque rendition of the Mother and Child, in particular, that of Our Lady of the Rosary.
 The statue is made out of wood, fully sculpted in the round, including the clothes, although she is dressed in real vestments donated by her devotees, following a tradition of vesting images of saints in Spain and the New World that continues to this day.
 The Virgin carries the Child Jesus with her left arm and, instead of the usual rosary in the right arm, she holds a cane or walking stick (bastón) as well as a scepter, while a rosary hangs around her neck.
 The Christ Child holds a globe in His left hand while extending His right arm in a blessing.
 Rosaries hang from the necks of both Mother and Child following the way the Spanish Dominican missionaries wore the rosary and following a custom of the faithful in Spain and her colonies at the time, in order to gain special indulgences.
 She is garbed with a blue mantle that extends from her back and is tucked in her waist and wears a white robe that was originally red but was repainted at a later date.
 A white veil covers her head in the manner of Jewish women at the time of Jesus.

 Considering its large size, the image could be considered rare for that time.
 Some historians opine that it was intentionally made big to commemorate an important event or milestone, such as the founding of the Dominican mission in Bataan, the first outside Manila for the Dominicans.
 The size could also indicate that the image was meant to be enshrined at a church altar, hence its dimensions.